 This album was an inward look at himself, the place he holds on his back, and his growth as a man.
 He opted to tap longtime collaborators Noah “40” Shebib, Kanye West, Boi-1da, and some of the usual suspects feature-wise.
 Rihanna, PARTYNEXTDOOR, Majid Jordan and Hendrix joined the 6 God once again, along with WizKid, Kyla, dvsn. and the late Pimp C.

 Musically, there was a clear edge due to recent events he’d gone through but also sense a paranoia.
-The man who once said “diss me, you’ll never hear a reply for it” and operated like a patient hitter in baseball was swinging his bat at a whole lot more pitches that were coming across the plate.
+The man who once said “diss me, you’ll never hear a reply for it” and operated like a patient hitter in baseball was swinging his bat at a whole lot more pitches these days.

 He found it difficult to trust all people, and not just women as often expressed on the R&B side of his music.
 “Hype” was his dismissal of all nonsense and drama, though we know just a few months later he found himself in more of that with Joe Budden and Tory Lanez.
 “U With Me?” sampled DMX but of course there was a lightskin flavor sprinkled on it.
 The man who seemed to be yearning for love was still questioning if women were really there for him.

 He proved yet again he and Rihanna were a formidable duo, trading uncertainties in the upbeat bop “Too Good.”
 “Controlla” was the song of the summer, curating a record-breaking number of slow whines.
-The flow switch on “Redemption” feels like a two-act play, opening with singing and morphing to the almost talk-rap.
+The flow switch on “Redemption” feels like a two-act play, opening with singing and morphing to the almost talk-rap he has mastered over his career.
 He’s as vulnerable as he ever had been previously, but simultaneously embracing the villain role he had to adopt in order to truly silence Meek.
-That was perpetuated by fans, but he surely went with it.
+That bully status was perpetuated by fans, but he surely went with it.

 Because the album wasn’t what people wanted or hope it would be, many called it a flop and said it signaled Drake’s decline.
 The success of More Life and Scorpion would clearly say otherwise.
 What it did do was put Drake beyond the line of being solely a Hip-Hop artist.
 His pop appeal was solidified here and he surely leaned into that a bit in an effort to dominate multiple arenas.
 It may not have been the album many wanted, but it garnered Drake the success he aspired toward.

 It’s crazy listening to “Do Not Disturb,” the closer of More Life where he reflects on being “an angry yute when he was writing Views.”
-The way his anger manifested is very different from other rappers we know and love, yet through fury he pumped out multiple feel-good jams.
-I mean, when you make a track like “Back To Back” in the middle of a beef which goes on to play in clubs to this day and be nominated for a Grammy…where are your limits?
+The way his anger manifested is very different from other rappers we know and love, yet through fury, he pumped out multiple feel-good jams.
+I mean, when you make a track like “Back To Back” in the middle of beef which goes on to play in clubs to this day and be nominated for a Grammy…where are your limits really?

 Put that album on for the one time, sit back, and reflect on where you were the first time you heard it.
 The songs that you couldn’t take off repeat.
 The debates the album created when considering the best albums of 2016.
 The 13 consistent weeks at #1.
 Summer 2016.
 Drake gave us that, and more.
 All from a place of anger, paranoia, and doubt.
 Thanks, bro.